IFRS 15: Identify the contract with a customer

+Identifying the contract can be as simple as standard business practice, such as taking a product to a cashier and paying the cashier, then leaving with the product.

 Identify all the individual performance obligations within the contract

-A good or service that is to be delivered in terms of a contract with a customer qualifies as a performance obligation if the good or service is “distinct”.
-In this context a good or service is distinct if:
+A goods or service that is to be delivered in terms of a contract with a customer qualifies as a performance obligation if the goods or service is “distinct”.
+In this context a goods or service is distinct if: